-- College transcript denoting credits earned prior to high school graduation.
-Not required to submit prior to an admission decision but strongly recommended. - College entrance exam score, SAT (5999) or ACT (6366), sent directly from the testing agency, printed on the official high school transcript, or received from a school official (i.e. guidance counselors, college advisor, AVID teacher, or Registrar).
+College transcript denoting credits earned prior to high school graduation.
+Not required to submit prior to an admission decision but strongly recommended.
+College entrance exam score, SAT (5999) or ACT (6366), sent directly from the testing agency, printed on the official high school transcript, received from a school official (i.e. guidance counselors, college advisor, AVID teacher, or Registrar), or test score report submitted by the student.